chenxixikun/XikunHuang.github.io/_pages/about.md

 In 2014, I received a B.S. in Mathematics from [Jilin University](http://global.jlu.edu.cn/User/Index/index).

-I am a football fan, and I support [Real Madrid C.F.](https://en.wikipedia.org/wiki/Real_Madrid_C.F.).
+I am a football fan.